STATEMENT OF COMPLIANCE WITH THE 2018 QCA CORPORATE GOVERNANCE CODE

 The Group encourages feedback from its customers through engagement with their dedicated account managers and advisors.
 Customers are also able to provide feedback on our service through our 24/7 support service for each brand we operate.

 The Group’s approach to sustainability addresses both its environmental and social impacts, supporting the Group’s vision to remain an employer of choice, while meeting client demands for socially responsible partners.
-By way of example the Group companies have arranged and promoted a number of ACE (Athletics, Community and Environmental) activities in the past.

 Health and Safety